ROOT™ Periodontal & Implant Centers

 Periodontal Maintenance Cost

-There are a range of factors that can impact the final cost of your treatment, such as the severity of your case, any associated procedures that need to be performed prior to or along with treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of your treatment, such as the severity of your case, any associated procedures that need to be performed prior to or along with treatment, and your insurance plan.

 • We accept Discover, Visa, MasterCard, and American Express